frankgiordano/PlatformTracker/README.md

 As such, this application has a very small project management component.

 Overall, this project was more of a POC and tech stack learning exercise.
 You may find this application useful and you are welcome to use it.
-The basic incident management should be generic enough to adpated to any incident tracking you may want to do.
+The basic incident management should be generic enough to adpat to any incident tracking you may need.

 I am posting this project for educational proposes, and I intend to continue to develop this project in my spare time if any :) I have areas I may polish.
 I may rewrite the UI with a new version of angular, and I may rewrite the back end in kotlin.
 As such, I may evolve the project as a place